 Vaughan Smith, founder of the Frontline Club and independent cameraman

-The 2016 Frontline Club Awards are sponsored by:
+The 2017 Frontline Club Awards were sponsored by: